Anohni: Antony and the Johnsons

 Late 2010 saw the release of Thank You for Your Love EP and in October the full-length album Swanlights on Secretly Canadian and Rough Trade.
 Abrams Books also published a book edition of Swanlights featuring Anohni's drawings and collages with photography by Don Felix Cervantes.
+In tandem with the release of Swanlights, Anohni curated a "takeover" of The Guardian's music desk, producing an array of articles and recordings about musicians, climate change awareness, the Two-spirit tradition in some Native American cultures, a 1995 video of Page Reynolds by Charles Atlas singing "River of Sorrow", and a tribute to Christopher Hitchens by Claywoman.
 At the end of October, Anohni performed a concert in front of Chiaki Nagano's 1973 film "Mr O’s Book of the Dead" at Lincoln Center in New York City in commemoration of the passing of Kazuo Ohno.

 In January 2011, Anohni was a guest on Wintergasten, a program on Dutch Television's VPRO channel, and was interviewed by Leon Verdonschot discussing her political and ecological viewpoints in reference to different film clips.

 Anohni performed at the TED conference in Long Beach in 2011 in a session on "Radical Collaboration".

 During the 2011 Manchester International Festival, Anohni was musical director for The Life and Death of Marina Abramović, a biography of the 'Godmother' of performance art, re-imagined by director Robert Wilson and co-starring Willem DaFoe, Marina Abramović and Anohni.
 The piece has subsequently been staged in Madrid, Amsterdam, Antwerp, Basel, Toronto (as part of the Luminato Festival) and New York.

 In January 2012, Antony and the Johnsons were presented by the Museum of Modern Art at Radio City Music Hall in "Swanlights", a collaboration with laser artist Chris Levine and set designer Carl Robertshaw.
 The performance was described by The New York Times in a review by Jon Parales entitled "Cries From the heart, Crashing Like Waves."
 This collaboration was also staged at the Royal Opera House in London in 2013 and at Teatro Real in Madrid in 2014.